 Our Mission

-The Houston Arts Foundation is dedicated to the preservation and conservation of public art in Houston.
+The Houston Arts Foundation is dedicated to the restoration and conservation of public art in Houston.

 Our History

 In 1993, the City and the MAC proposed that new works of art would require a donation of 10 percent of their appraised value to be considered for selection in the City’s collection.
-Then as now, the funds are received from private-sector donations, City grants, and the Adopt A Monument Program.
-These funds are managed by HAF and used to maintain and conserve works of art in the City’s collection.
+Then as now, the funds are received from private-sector donations, City grants, and the Adopt A Monument program.
+These funds are managed by HAF and used to conserve and restore works of art in the City’s collection.

 In 2006, under Mayor Bill White, a City ordinance disbanded the MAC.
 It was recreated as the Houston Arts Alliance (HAA), and the Houston Municipal Art Foundation was reorganized at that time as the HAF, with the continuing goal of preserving Houston’s public works of art.
 HAA and HAF continue to work in tandem.
-HAA recommends which works of art need preventative care, conservation, or restoration.
-HAF reviews their recommendations regarding the work required, the professional conservators they recommend for the job, and the budget for each project.
+Either HAA or HAF may recommend which works of art need conservation (preventative care) or restoration.
+The Mayor’s Office of Cultural Affairs (MOCA) and HAF review recommendations regarding the work required, the professional conservators they recommend for the job, and the budget for each project.
 As a Board, HAF either approves the proposal, or requests further information, documentation, or other support.
-When the HAF Board of Directors approves the final proposal, a check is written to HAA from HAF funds, and the work takes place.
+When MOCA and the HAF Board of Directors approve the final proposal, HAF may either manage the project or write a check to HAA from HAF funds for HAA managed projects, and the work takes place.

 Art objects under HAF care require a minimum donation of 10 percent of their value to enter the collection.
 These initial funds are restricted and used specifically for the particular work of art.
 HAF also receives unrestricted funds.
 Unrestricted funds can be spent as deemed appropriate by HAF.
 Both restricted funds and unrestricted funds are used as needed to maintain the condition of the objects in the collection.